Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Phenomenology

 The matrix element of the isovector axial vector current $A_\mu = \overline{u} \gamma_\mu \gamma_5 d$ between ground state nucleons, which describes neutron $\beta$-decay and the weak charged current of the interaction of the neutrino with the nucleon, has the following relativistically covariant decomposition in terms of two form factors:

-where $G_A(q^2)$ is the axial vector form factor, $\widetilde{G}_P(q^2)$ is the induced pseudoscalar form factor, $N({\bm p}_f,s_f)$ is the nucleon state with momentum ${\bm p}_f$ and spin $s_f$, and the momentum transfer is $\bm{q}={\bm p}_f-{\bm p}_i$.
-Throughout this paper, we use the DeGrand-Rossi basis for the gamma matrices~\cite{DeGrand:1990dk} and assume isospin symmetry, $m_u=m_d$.
+where $G_A(q^2)$ is the axial vector form factor, $\widetilde{G}_P(q^2)$ the induced pseudoscalar form factor, $|N({\bm p}_f,s_f) \rangle$ the nucleon state with momentum ${\bm p}_f$ and spin $s_f$, and the momentum transfer is $\bm{q}={\bm p}_f-{\bm p}_i$.
+Throughout this paper, all data for the form factors are presented in terms of $Q^2 \equiv {\bf p}^2 - (E-m)^2 = -q^2$, i.e., the spacelike four-momentum squared.
+We use the DeGrand-Rossi basis for the gamma matrices~\cite{DeGrand:1990dk}, and assume isospin symmetry, $m_u=m_d$.
 Thus, we neglect the induced tensor form factor $\widetilde{G}_T$ that vanishes in the isospin limit~\cite{Bhattacharya:2011qm}.
 The axial charge $g_A \equiv G_A(q^2=0)$ is obtained from both the forward matrix element and by extrapolating $G_A(Q^2)$ to $Q^2 = 0$ as discussed in Secs.~\ref{sec:charges}, and~\ref{sec:CCFVcharges}, respectively.